VillagerUnknown/BabelFish/README.md

 * Babel Fish Translator Status Effect
 * Translations and World Hints to Biomes & Structures

+**Options**

+* **Babel Fish Translation Radius** - Radius from players to detect mobs to translate
+* **World Hint Search Radius** - Radius to search for biomes and structures
+* **Translation Chat Message Entity Reduction Factor** - Percentage to reduce chance for messages based on the number of nearby entities
+* **Translation Chat Message Minimum Chance** - Minimum chance to send a translation
+* **Translation Chat Message Delay** - Delay in ticks between sending translations
+* **Chance for Babel Fish Chatter** - Chance for random chatter from the babel fish allowing the translations
+* **Chance for World Hint** - Chance to translate a hint to a biome or structure.

 **Babel Fish Mob**

 The Babel Fish can talk to players and, when consumed from a bucket, can provide translations for mobs to the player.